 Ready to change your passwords again?

-If you didn’t bother changing your password when you heard about “Heartbleed” leaking out passwords, you might want to consider changing your online passwords today.
-In the largest known collection of stolen internet credentials, a Russian tech gang has reportedly acquired an estimated 1.2 billion username and password combinations, along with over 500 email addresses.
+If you didn’t bother changing your passwords when you heard about Heartbleed, you might want to consider changing them today.
+In another case of stolen internet credentials, a Russian tech gang has acquired an estimated 1.2 billion username and password combinations, along with over 500 email addresses.

-A security firm based out of Milwaukee, Wisconsin conducted an 18 month study of the security breach.
-It has not announced specific sites that were hit, citing non-disclosure agreements and concerns for websites that still may still be vulnerable.
-An independent security expert confirmed the claims as authentic.
+A security firm based out of Milwaukee conducted an 18 month study of the security breach.
+It has not announced specific sites that were hit, citing non-disclosure agreements and concerns for vulnerable websites.
+Nevertheless, an independent security expert confirmed the claims to be authentic.

-The hackers used unsuspecting zombie computers with viruses to allow a single operator to control a large group of virus infected computers to test for SQL vulnerabilities on servers.
+The hackers used unsuspecting zombie computers with viruses to control a large group of virus infected computers.
+This “bot net” was used to test for SQL vulnerabilities on servers.

-When vulnerability was discovered on a website or server, hackers then executed SQL injections to send malicious commands to the website.
+Once a vulnerability was identified, the attacker executed SQL injections to send malicious commands and extract data.
 In this way they were able to collect databases full of user names and passwords.
 Small and large websites have been affected worldwide by this hack.

 So what’s a person to do when it seems like keeping data secret is a losing battle?